MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/comprehensive-guidance-on-linux-deployment.md

 To ensure that the device is correctly onboarded and reported to the service, run the following detection test:

-- Antivirus detections:
+- Antivirus detections
 - Endpoint detection and response (EDR) detections:
-  For more information, see Experience Microsoft Defender for Endpoint through simulated attacks.
+  For more information, see [Experience Microsoft Defender for Endpoint through simulated attacks](attack-simulations.md).
   If the detection doesn’t show up, then it could be that we're missing event or alerts in portal.
-For more information, see
+For more information, see [Troubleshoot missing events or alerts issues for Microsoft Defender for Endpoint on Linux](linux-support-events.md).
 - For more information about unified submissions in M365D and the ability of submitting **False Positives** and **False Negatives** through the portal, see [Unified submissions in Microsoft 365 Defender now Generally Available! - Microsoft Tech Community](https://techcommunity.microsoft.com/t5/microsoft-defender-for-endpoint/unified-submissions-in-microsoft-365-defender-now-generally/ba-p/3270770).

 ## Troubleshoot Microsoft Defender for Endpoint on Linux installation issues

-The links below helps to troubleshoot the following RHEL Linux installation issues:

 - For more information, see [Installation issues of Microsoft Defender for Endpoint on RHEL Linux](linux-support-install.md).
 - For more information, see [Troubleshooting log installation issues](linux-resources.md#log-installation-issues).